Bhavani-1225/week1/README.md

-# week1
-week1 project on crop and fertilizer rs
+ Project on crop and fertilizer rs